bonginc/Checklists/README.md

 # Notice
 This is a live repository which means that checklists will be updated as soon as articles are published.
+And this is a test of the emergency broadcast system.